 If it’s your outside AC unit that’s turning on and off, accessing the filter may involve removing the large cover.
 This can be dangerous for both you (electrocution) and your AC unit (debris getting sucked into it).
 For that reason, you’re better off relying on a technician to fix an outside AC unit that keeps turning on and off.

 If you have a smaller indoor unit or a central system, you may be able to unplug it and inspect (or even replace) the filter yourself.
 Refer to your unit’s instruction manual.
+This might involve cleaning your filters but clogged up AC drain lines can also cause your air conditioner to turn off.
+It is recommended that you inspect and clean air conditioner drain lines and filters to prevent your AC unit from switching on and off.

 Problems with Your Condenser Coils